valpackett/gazeta/README.md

 # gazeta

 A publish-subscribe (PubSub) framework for Clojure, based on core.async.
+Has Lamina integration.

 ## Usage